On the Estimation of bivariate Conditional Transition Rates: Uniform Convergence in Actuarial Estimation

 Classical Markov modelling uses payment functions that allow payments to depend on the current state of the insured and on current jumps from one state to another.
-A classical cash flow that includes both of these option is the so-called one-dimensional canonical representation. \begin{definition} A stochastic process $A$ is said to have a \emph{one-dimensional canonical representation} if there exist real-valued functions $(A_{i})_{i}$ on $[0,\infty)$ with finite variation on finite intervals and measurable functions $(a_{ij})_{ij:i\neq j}$, which also have finite variation on finite intervals such that
+A classical cash flow that includes both of these option is a cash flow with a so-called one-dimensional canonical representation. \begin{definition} A stochastic process $B$ is said to have a \emph{one-dimensional canonical representation} if there exist real-valued functions $(B_{i})_{i}$ on $[0,\infty)$ with finite variation on finite intervals and measurable functions $(b_{ij})_{ij:i\neq j}$, which also have finite variation on finite intervals such that

 \end{definition} In practice there often arise cash flows that do not have such a representation.
 Reasons for that can be contract modifications or general analysis of higher-dimensional cash flows.
-For this reason we allow for a more complex structure. \begin{definition} A stochastic process $A$ is said to have a \emph{two-dimensional canonical representation} if there exist real-valued functions $(A_{i})_{i}$ on $[0,\infty)$ which are a difference of two non-decreasing upper continuous functions, real-valued functions $(A_{ij})_{ij}$ on $[0,\infty)^2$ which are a difference of two non-decreasing upper-continuous functions, and measurable and bounded real-valued functions $(a_{ikl})_{ikl}$, $(a_{ijkl})_{ijkl}$ on $[0,\infty)^2$ which are also the difference of two non-decreasing upper-continuous functions, such that
+For this reason we allow for a more complex structure. \begin{definition} A stochastic process $B$ is said to have a \emph{two-dimensional canonical representation} if there exist real-valued functions $(B_{i})_{i}$ on $[0,\infty)$ which are a difference of two non-decreasing upper continuous functions, real-valued functions $(B_{ij})_{ij}$ on $[0,\infty)^2$ which are a difference of two non-decreasing upper-continuous functions, and measurable and bounded real-valued functions $(b_{ikl})_{ikl}$, $(b_{ijkl})_{ijkl}$ on $[0,\infty)^2$ which are also the difference of two non-decreasing upper-continuous functions, such that

 \end{definition} These processes with one- or two-dimensional canonical representations have been used by Bathke \& Christiansen \cite{bathke2022two} to model the conditional variance of future liabilities in an as-if Markov model and cash flows with special types of path-dependent payout functions.
 They do this by computing conditional expected values of stochastic processes with a one- or two-dimensional canonical representation.
-We first define the conditional expected values of these cash flows Bathke \& Christiansen \cite{bathke2022two} showed where $\mathcal{Z}_{\neq}:=\{\boldsymbol i\in\mathcal{Z}|i_1\neq i_2\}$.
+We first define the conditional expected values of these cash flows In practice, a positive probability landmark should be used to condition the cash flows.
+These cash flows with a two-dimensional canonical representation have already been studied by Bathke \& Christiansen in \cite{bathke2022two}.
+They showed where $\mathcal{Z}_{\neq}:=\{\boldsymbol i\in\mathcal{Z}|i_1\neq i_2\}$.
 In the one-dimensional case, Christiansen \cite{christiansen2021calculation} showed